In this guide

 - Could Trump run in 2028 through a legal workaround?

-- Constitutional experts across the spectrum concur that the 22nd Amendment forecloses any path to a third term.
-Prediction markets assign this scenario near-zero probability.
+- Constitutional experts overwhelmingly concur that the 22nd Amendment forecloses a third term under any interpretation.
+Prediction markets reflect this near-zero probability.

 - Are there Trump prediction markets that resolve in 2026?

-- Absolutely — markets tracking Trump's approval figures, legislative outcomes, and executive directives settle on shorter timescales.
+- Absolutely — markets tracking Trump's approval figures, legislative outcomes, and executive decisions settle on shorter horizons.
 Visit PolyGram political markets to explore currently available contracts.

 - Where can I trade 2028 presidential election markets?